skip navigation

 How do I register and how much does it cost?

-To register your player, click on the Registration 2024 button on the home page of the SRVGAL website.
-Registration will open mid-September.
+To register your player, click on the Registration 2025 button on the home page of the SRVGAL website.
+Registration will open September 1st.

 See our complete refund policy below.